 Blood, fish and bone

-Blood, fish and bone feed is made from exactly those components and provides a very even balance across the nitrogen, phosphorus and potassium nutrients needed by plants.
+Blood, fish and bone feed is made from exactly those components and provide a very even balance across the nitrogen, phosphorus and potassium nutrients needed by plants.
 This means it’s excellent for root, shoot, leaf and flower development and is normally sprinkled into the soil around plants (avoid sprinkling on the plant stems and leaves) every 6 weeks from when the plant is planted up, right the way through the growing and flowering season.

 Sulphate of potash

 Sulphate of potash is a potent potassium-based feed, specifically for use when your plants are in bud and can be applied as a dilution or as granules sprinkled on the surface of the soil.
 This is one really powerful feed for flowering plants and creating masses of blooms to maintain their peak performance.

 Chicken manure that is dried and formed into pellets, is a feed that is high in nitrogen and great for sprinkling on the soil around established plants to encourage leaf growth.
 The pellets provide the important NPK (with the emphasis on the nitrogen) as well as the all-important trace elements and micro-nutrients plants need.
 The pellets are also a great soil conditioner in that they add fibre and organic matter to the soil, helping to keep it light and aerated as well as helping to retain moisture when you have watered.

 One thing to note, chicken pellets are neutral to alkaline and so acid-loving plants like azaleas, camellias, heathers and rhododendrons won’t respond well to this feed.